-^{188.} See Crawford v.
+&lt;sup>189 See Crawford v.
 Ind.
 Dept. of Corr., 115 F.3d 481, 483 (7th Cir.
 1997) (noting that use of the dining hall is an activity under the ADA); Rainey v.
-County of Delaware, No. CIV.A.00-548, 2000 U.S. Dist.
-LEXIS 10700, at 4-5, 10, 14 (E.D.
+County of Delaware, CIV.A.
+No.00-548, 2000 U.S. Dist.
+LEXIS 10700, at \4-5, \10, \14 (E.D.
 Pa.
 Aug.
 1, 2000) (unpublished) (permitting the claim that a disabled incarcerated person was given insufficient time to travel to the dining hall, thereby depriving him of food).

-^{189.} See Love v.
+&lt;sup>190 See Love v.
 Westville Corr.
-Ctr., 103 F.3d 558, 558-559 (7th Cir.
-1996) (upholding a decision that a quadriplegic incarcerated person's ADA rights were violated when he was denied access to "visitation facilities that were open to the general inmate population"); Love v.
-Westville Correctional Ctr., 103 F.3d 558, 558-561 (7th Cir.
-1996) (allowing an incarcerated person who used a wheelchair to bring the claim that being housed in an infirmary unit cut off his access to many prison facilities, including visitation rooms).
+Ctr., 103 F.3d 558, 558-561 (7th Cir.
+1996) (upholding a decision that a quadriplegic incarcerated person's ADA rights were violated when he was denied access to "visitation facilities that were open to the general inmate population," and allowing him to bring a claim that being housed in an infirmary unit cut off his access to many prison facilities, including visitation rooms).

-^{190.} Clarkson v.
+&lt;sup>191 Clarkson v.
 Coughlin, 898 F. Supp.
 1019, 1032-1033 (S.D.N.Y.
 1995) (granting summary judgment under the ADA where deaf incarcerated people were denied amplified headsets or telephone communication devices for the deaf).

-^{191.} See Love v.
+&lt;sup>192 See Love v.
 Westville Corr.
 Ctr., 103 F.3d 558, 558-561 (7th Cir.
 1996) (upholding a decision that a quadriplegic incarcerated person's ADA rights were violated when he was denied access to church services).

-^{192.} See Dean v.
+&lt;sup>193 See Dean v.
 Knowles, 912 F. Supp.
 519, 522 (S.D.
 Fla.
 1996) (allowing an asymptomatic HIV-positive incarcerated person to bring a discrimination suit against prison officials who denied him trustee status).

-^{193.} See Love v.
+&lt;sup>194 See Love v.
 Westville Corr.
 Ctr., 103 F.3d 558, 558-561 (7th Cir.
 1996) (upholding a decision that a quadriplegic incarcerated person's ADA rights were violated when he was denied access to substance abuse programs).

-materials and television, 194 college classes, 195 and access to medical care.
-196 At least one court has determined that granting parole is an "activity," and thus the actions of the parole board must comply with the ADA.
-197 Even disciplinary measures like shackling have been challenged as violating the ADA and the Constitution if, although they apply to all incarcerated people, they have a disparate (uniquely unfair) impact on incarcerated people with disabilities.
-198 Prison disciplinary hearings are also subject to the ADA.
-199
+reading materials and television, college classes, and access to medical care.
+At least one court has determined that granting parole is an "activity," and thus the actions of the parole board must comply with the ADA.
+Even disciplinary measures like shackling have been challenged as violating the ADA and the Constitution if, although they apply to all incarcerated people, they have a disparate (uniquely unfair) impact on incarcerated people with disabilities.
+Prison disciplinary hearings are also subject to the ADA.

 Because programs and services vary from prison to prison, the ADA and Section 504 define programs and activities very broadly.
-Courts rarely dismiss suits because the activity in question did not qualify as a program.200 If you have a disability, are qualified for the activity or program (even if it is not listed above), and the prison refuses to allow you to participate, you may have a claim under the ADA and Section 504.
+Courts rarely dismiss suits because the activity in question did not qualify as a program.
+If you have a disability, are qualified for the activity or program (even if it is not listed above), and the prison refuses to allow you to participate, you may have a claim under the ADA and Section 504.